 Vitamins are organic (containing carbon) compounds occurring naturally in the foods eaten and several are required to prevent disease in humans.
-However in the horse, very few vitamins are required due to their very different diet and digestive system.
-Deficiencies have occurred in some vitamins but only in horses that are starved or have been fed poor quality pasture and hay.
-This include hay that is over a year old.
+However, in the horse, very few vitamins are required due to their very different diet and digestive system.
+Deficiencies have occurred in some vitamins but only in horses that are starved or have been fed poor-quality pasture and hay.
+This includes hay that is over a year old.
 In other words, if a horse is outside eating good pasture during the growing season and is fed hay during the dormant winter season then there are no known vitamin deficiencies in horses according to extensive research done in the field of equine nutrition.

 Yup!
 All those vitamins you are feeding are not necessary as long as your horse is not experiencing starvation.

 The elements that make up all vitamins are the same as proteins: Carbon, Hydrogen, Oxygen and Nitrogen.
 A few have Phosphorus or Sulfur and one has Cobalt.
 All of these elements can be found in the foods the horse eats and thanks to the bacteria in the gut and the functioning liver, it is unlikely that horses suffer from vitamin deficiencies unless they are starved.